This page will discuss containers and container images, as well as their use in operations and solution development.

 Image names

-Container images are usually given a name such as pause
+Container images are usually given a name such as pause, example/mycontainer, or kube-apiserver.

 If you don't specify a registry hostname, Kubernetes assumes that you mean the Docker public registry.

-You can change this behaviour by setting default image registry in
+You can change this behavior by setting a default image registry in the

 container runtime configuration.